jpeter31415/theta_decay_analysis/README.md

 When plotting the complete horizon down to zero days remaining, the resulting chart produces an aggressive, near-vertical terminal spike directly at the expiration boundary (T → 0).

 ### 1. The Mathematical Rationale
-This dramatic curve behavior is mathematically correct.
-Look at the primary term of the numerator:
+This dramatic curve behavior is mathematically correct:
 $$\lim_{T \to 0} \left( -\frac{S \cdot n(d_1) \cdot \sigma}{2 \sqrt{T}} \right) = -\infty$$
 Because the annualized time vector (T) sits inside a square root in the denominator, dividing any constant by a value approaching zero forces the limit to blow up to infinity.

 ### 2. The Trading Intuition
 An At-The-Money contract sits exactly on the strike price knife-edge.
 On its final trading session, its remaining extrinsic "time value" collapses completely in a matter of hours.
-The option's pricing distribution behaves like a delta function—the slightest tick dictates whether the contract expires fully preserved or completely worthless.
+The slightest tick dictates whether the contract expires fully preserved or completely worthless.

 ### 3. Data Engineering Resolution
 While mathematically accurate, this terminal infinity spike skews the vertical visual scale, flattening the critical trajectory details.
 To preserve chart readability, the Python visualization layer implements a data quality gate: